just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 Employing high-level target caching
 -----------------------------------

-The make use of high-level target caching for exported targets, we need to ensure that all inputs to an export target are transitively content-fixed.
+To make use of high-level target caching for exported targets, we need to ensure that all inputs to an export target are transitively content-fixed.
 This is automatically the case for `"type":"git"` repositories.
 However, the `libfmt` repository also depends on